zenllab/MS-TIE/README.md

 ## Paper

-**Related Reference:** "GPU-optimized Matrix Method for Phase Retrieval with the Transport of Intensity Equation" Alejandro Silva and Julia Alonso.
+**Related Reference:**

+Alejandro Silva and Julia R. Alonso, "GPU-optimized matrix method for phase retrieval with the transport of intensity equation," Appl.
+Opt.
+64, A62-A72 (2025)

 ---
 ## Recommendations